Welcome to today's edition of the Rush 24-7 podcast.

 And there are countless other examples of this in smaller corporations.

-Herman Cain is one.
+Herman Kane is one.

-And all of the truly achievement-oriented black leaders who don't fit the liberal mold are ignored, or they are impugned.
+And all of the truly achievement-oriented black leaders who don't fit the liberal mold are ignored or they are impugned.

 And you've heard the names.

-No need to mention them.
+Don't need to mention them.

 Clarence Thomas is one.

-Walter Williams.
+Dr. Sowell himself, Walter Williams.

-And so while the media is trying to catch up with old news, first black president, and signals they're ready to acknowledge America's fairness, ask yourself.
+And so while the media is trying to catch up with old news, first black president, and signals they're ready to acknowledge America's fairness, ask yourself, why do the drive-by say that they're in the news business when they're actually in the old news business?

-That's what they thrive on is the past.
+That's what they thrive on, is the past.

 Narratives, action lines, and templates from the past.

-Congratulations are due to Obama, there's no question.
+Congratulations are due to Obama.

 Not for being black.